blsage/iPages/README.md

 Use the Swift package manager to install.
 Find instructions [here](https://github.com/benjaminsage/iPages/blob/main/INSTALL.md)😀

 ## Help
-As always, if you have any questions about iPhoneNumberField, we are available 24/7 to help.
+As always, if you have any questions about iPages, we are available 24/7 to help.

 <div align="center">